 MSW Remote Support

-While classes are conducted remotely, the Mathematics & Statistics Workshop (MSW) will continue to provide support to students in mathematics, statistics, and programming in DCS courses.
-Students are asked to sign up for appointments to participate in video chat tutorial sessions.
-Information on services of the MSW and how to sign up for appointments may be found below.
+While classes are conducted under a hybrid model (in person + remote), the Mathematics & Statistics Workshop (MSW) will continue to provide support to students in mathematics, statistics, and programming in DCS courses.
+Students are welcome to drop by the MSW in Ladd to take advantage of in-person tutoring.
+Those wishing to meet remotely with a tutor are asked to sign up for a Zoom appointment using this link.
+Additional information on services of the MSW and how to sign up for appointments may be found below.

 Make a Remote Tutoring Appointment